in 1766 the British military was concentrated in areas acquired from France and Spain, and there were no forts in Virginia

 at the end of the French and Indian War, French negotiators at the Treaty of Paris traded away Canada and the Ohio Valley in order to retain sugar-producing islands in the Caribbean, and Virginia gentry with land grants expected to profit by selling western lands to new settlers

 Source: Library of Congress, An accurate map of North America.
 Describing and distinguishing the British, Spanish and French dominions on this great continent; according to the definitive treaty concluded at Paris 10th Feby.
 1763 (Emanuel Bowen, 1767)

-After the 1763 Treaty of Paris, the Virginia gentry with existing land grants, and other colonial leaders who saw the potential for getting a government-granted windfall, expected easier access to the unsettled lands claimed by Virginia based on the Second Charter of 1609.
+After the 1763 Treaty of Paris, the Virginia gentry with existing land grants and other colonial leaders who saw the potential for getting a government-granted windfall expected easier access to the unsettled lands claimed by Virginia.
+They based those claims on the Second Charter of 1609.

 Unfortunately for the land-hungry gentry, defeat of the French did not bring peace to the western edge of colonial settlement.
 Until 1755, the European rivals had fought in North America primarily through proxies by recruiting different Native American tribes (or the same tribes at different times) to attack traders associated with the other side.
 After the French were expelled, the fighting continued.

 after the Treaty of Paris in 1763, the French retained two islands near Newfoundland but no lands on the North American continent, thus eliminating the opportunity for Native American tribes to use potential French alliances when negotiating with the British

 Source: Atlas of the Historical Geography of the United States, Possessions of European States in East North America after the Treaty of Paris, 1763 (Plate 41a, digitized by University of Richmond)